Murder of Milly Dowler: Post-trial

-Following Bellfield's trial, the murder of Dowler, investigation, and trial were the subject of a special Crimewatch programme, titled Taken: The Milly Dowler Story, which was broadcast on BBC One on 30 June 2011.
+The murder of Dowler and the resulting investigation and trial were the subject of a special Crimewatch programme, titled Taken: The Milly Dowler Story, which was broadcast on BBC One on 30 June 2011.
 It featured interviews with witnesses, Dowler's family, and investigators.
 The programme explored how Bellfield was caught, and featured a reconstruction of how the crime was believed to have unfolded based on court transcripts.

-On 27 January 2016, Surrey Police announced that Bellfield had admitted to the abduction, rape, and murder of Dowler.
-This was after another arrest in the Dowler case had been made and Bellfield was interviewed about whether he had had an accomplice.
-After his confession, the police released the individual they had arrested, without charge.
+On 27 January 2016, another arrest was made in the Dowler case, leading Bellfield to be interviewed about whether he had an accomplice.
+Surrey Police announced that Bellfield admitted in this interview to the abduction, rape, and murder of Dowler, and that the individual they had arrested had been released without charge.
 On 12 February 2016, Bellfield changed his story, denying that he had confessed to Dowler's murder.